cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 The `mod.ts` file exports all the web component files, both those written in TypeScript and JavaScript.
 In this case, that's all the files in the `components/wc` folder.
 The `esbuild` tool cannot handle transforming multiple files into a single bundle file without an entrypoint, so the `mod.ts` file is used as the entry point for all of them.

+The `mod.ts` file could be created programmatically from a list of `components/wc` files, but I decided not to do that to simplify the build process.

 The final bundle is contained in the `wc.esm.js` file.

-WHen you use the custom element in a Fresh application, you'll notice that they will throw an error in the vscode (and probably other LSPs).
+When you use a custom element in a Fresh application, you'll notice that they will throw an error in the vscode (and probably other LSPs too).
 In order to remove this error you have to register the TypeScript type of the custom element with the Fresh application.

 In order to do that you need to create records in a `types.ts` file that extends `JSX.IntrinsicElements` for custom element tags.
+In the [Fresh web component demo app](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts) that I created for this blog post.

-Here's what that would look like:
+Here's what a simple custom element type definition would look like:
 ```ts
 interface HelloWCProps extends JSX.HTMLAttributes<HTMLElement> {
   message?: string;